 The charm of Charleston extends to the coast, especially to Hilton Head Island.
 It is a family-friendly destination with activities for all ages.

-Find Sun and History on North Carolina’s Barrier Islands
+North Carolina’s Barrier Islands

 Much of northern North Carolina’s coast is protected by barrier islands, which have been developed into popular tourist destinations.